scl94/hanjie/README.md

 # hanjie
-Pure logic Hanjie solver written in Python
+Pure logic Hanjie solver written in Python.
+Depends on Pillow for displaying solutions.